PaperfireElements/paperfire-anon/README.md

 # \<paperfire-anon\>

-an element to help manage anonymous authentication
+a polymer 1.0 element to help manage anonymous authentication

 - isAnonymous: Boolean - true if user is anonymous
 - uid: String - user's uid